hackforla/website/.github/ISSUE_TEMPLATE/project-md-file--removing-unused--alt-hero--field.md

 - time to review the code is reduced.

 ### Details
 In project md files, `image-hero` is a decorative background image and `alt-hero` is the alt text associated with `image-hero`.
 However, `alt-hero` text is not used anywhere in our codebase since the `image-hero` is used as an SCSS background image.

-Moreover, if the `image-hero` images were to be used in an image HTML tag in the future, the alt text for all the `image-hero` images would be `alt=""`, which could be set programmatically for all the alt properties associated with each `image-hero` image.
+Moreover, if the `image-hero` were to be used in an img HTML tag in the future, the alt text for all the `image-hero` images would be `alt=""`, which could be set programmatically for all the alt properties associated with each `image-hero`.

 ### Action Items
 - [ ] For the file `_projects/[INSERT FILE NAME HERE].md`, remove line [INSERT LINE NUMBER HERE] for the alt-hero